eficode-academy/lego-scrum-game/README.md

 # Praqmatic Lego game
 At [Praqma](http://praqma.com/) we have run quite a bit of training in Agile Task Management.
-Recently while doing [CoDe Academy](http://www.code-conf.com/academy2016/) we added the (http://lego4scrum.com)[LEGO scrum game].
+Recently while doing [CoDe Academy](http://www.code-conf.com/academy2016/) we added the [LEGO scrum game](http://lego4scrum.com).

 The reason that we have added the LEGO scrum game to our toolbox is that it allows us to run a number of very short sprints with focus